-Name: The Canadian-Chinese Professional Accounting Association® or the CCPAA in the following text.
+Name: The Canadian-Chinese Professional Accountants Association Ontario Chapter® or the CCPAA-ON in the following text.

-The CCPAA is an independent and not-for-profit organization of professionals and scholars who are of Chinese origin and work in accounting, auditing and taxation or the related areas, including banking, investment, insurance, education institutions, government agencies, etc.
+The CCPAA-ON is an independent and not-for-profit organization of professionals and scholars who are of Chinese origin and work in accounting, auditing and taxation or related areas, including banking, investment, insurance, education institutions, and government agencies.

-The CCPAA seeks to enhance communication in research, education, regulation and business practices of accounting, auditing, finance, taxation and the related areas between Canada and China.
+The CCPAA-ON seeks to enhance communication in research, education, regulation and business practices of accounting, auditing, finance, taxation and the related areas between Canada and China.

-- The CCPAA encourages members to understand both Canadian and Chinese accounting, auditing, finance and taxation systems in a broad view and actively participate in the modernization process of Chinese accounting industry.
+CCPAA-ON encourages members to understand both Canadian and Chinese accounting, auditing, finance and taxation systems in a broad view and actively participate in the modernization and globalization process of accounting and related industries.

-- The CCPAA welcomes opportunities, which conform to Bylaws and the interests of the CCPAA members, in such forms as joint research projects, education programs, publications or any others, in accounting, auditing, finance taxation or the related areas.
+CCPAA-ON welcomes opportunities such as joint research projects, education programs, and publications in accounting, auditing, finance, taxation or related areas.

 Board of Directors

-- A member of the CCPAA is elected to be a director with at least an affirmative vote of two-thirds (2/3) of the members at a general meeting duly called for the purpose of general election.
+A member of the CCPAA-ON is elected to be a director with at least an affirmative vote of two-thirds (2/3) of the members at a general meeting duly called for the purpose of the general election.
 A Board of Directors is elected with a regular term of five (5) years.

-- The Board of Directors may request at any time to conduct an internal or external audit of the financial statements of the CCPAA or to review the performance of the Executive Committee or to call for an early or regular election by calling a general meeting.
+The Board of Directors may request at any time to conduct an internal or external audit of the financial statements of the CCPAA-ON to review the performance of the Executive Committee or to call for an early or regular election by calling a general meeting.

 Board of Arbitration

-- At the request of the Board of Directors, the Board of Arbitration handles members’ complaints, disputes and other issues that can not be settled by the Executive Committee and are within the jurisdiction of the CCPAA.
+At the request of the Board of Directors, the Board of Arbitration handles members’ complaints, disputes and other issues that can not be settled by the Executive Committee and are within the jurisdiction of the CCPAA-ON.

-- The Board of Arbitration can not hand out a verdict or resolution if the matter is out of the jurisdiction of the CCPAA.
+The Board of Arbitration can not hand out a verdict or resolution if the matter is out of the jurisdiction of the CCPAA-ON.

-- The President is elected with a regular term of three (3) years, and can be extended by the Board of Directors.
-The President nominates the members in the Executive Committee, which is subject to the approval of the Board of Director.
-The Executive Committee is responsible for daily operations and project executions of the CCPAA.
+The President is elected with a regular term of three (3) years and can be extended by the Board of Directors.
+The President nominates the members of the Executive Committee, which is subject to the approval of the Board of Directors.
+The Executive Committee is responsible for daily operations and project executions of the CCPAA-ON.

-- The Executive Committee may authorize the use of fund within a limit set by the Board of Directors.
+The Executive Committee may authorize the use of funds within a limit set by the Board of Directors.
 For other spending plans, the Executive Committee needs approval in advance from the Board of Directors.

-- A distinguished scholar, politician or business leader who supports the ideas of the CCPAA may be nominated by any member of the CCPAA to the Advisory Committee.
+A distinguished scholar, politician or business leader who supports the ideas of the CCPAA-ON may be nominated by any member of the CCPAA-ON to the Advisory Committee.